vipnpeaslee/devilbox/README.md

 <img width="200" style="width:200px;" src="docs/_includes/figures/https/https-ssl-address-bar.png" /><br/>
 <small><sub>Support for <a href="https://devilbox.readthedocs.io/en/latest/intermediate/setup-valid-https.html">valid https</a> out of the box.</sub></small>

+## VIP Fork
+The VIP Fork is customized for the VIP Auto software development team.

+## What is Devilbox?
 The Devilbox is a modern and highly customisable **dockerized PHP stack** supporting full **LAMP** and **MEAN** and running on all major platforms.
 The main goal is to easily switch and combine any version required for local development.
 It supports an **unlimited number of projects** for